MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 8. Enclave can now serve `/process_data` requests.

-### Why bootstrap requires two steps?

-This is because an enclave operates without direct internet access so it cannot fetch secrets from Seal key servers' HTTP endpoints directly.
-Here we use the host acts as an intermediary to fetch encrypted secrets from Seal servers.

-This delegation is secure because the Seal responses are encrypted under the enclave's encryption key, so only the enclave can later decrypt the fetched Seal responses.
-The enclave is also initialized with the public keys of the Seal servers in `seal_config.yaml`, which can be used to verify the decrypted secrets are not tampered with.

 ## Security Guarantees

 The enclave generates 3 keypairs on startup, all kept only in enclave memory: